 The Government and others agreed with us that the Flood Insurance Statement of Principles established in 2000 had become unsustainable and that a new approach was needed to help households at risk of flood obtain affordable flood insurance.
 The Statement was only ever intended to be a temporary measure and restricted customer choice as insurers only had commitments to their existing customers, and new insurers could decide to whom they offered flood insurance.

 Insurance companies are able to pass on the flood risk element of eligible home insurance policies to Flood Re.
 Flood Re charges the insurers a premium for each policy, based on the property’s Council Tax band.
 It is estimated that insurers will pass on the flood risk element of buildings, contents or combined home insurance policies for around 350,000 households.

 Flood Re makes no difference to the way customers themselves buy their home insurance.
-All claims will continue to be handled by the insurance companies themselves, and insurers will continue to set the premiums they charge to their customers, taking into account the Flood Re premium and other important factors (such as the risks of fire, theft, subsidence and other costs).
-As a result of the Flood Re scheme, there should be greater choice of home insurance policies for customers at risk of flooding and those policies should be more affordable.
+All claims continue to be handled by the insurance companies themselves, and insurers continue to set the premiums they charge to their customers, taking into account the Flood Re premium and other important factors (such as the risks of fire, theft, subsidence and other costs).
+As a result of the Flood Re scheme, there is now greater choice of home insurance policies for customers at risk of flooding and those policies should be more affordable.

 What is being done to prevent flood damage in the first place?
 Doesn’t this scheme just encourage insurers to keep paying out?

 Part of the Flood Re scheme includes providing information to people about how to increase their understanding of their level of flood risk and where they can find information about taking action to reduce their risk, where possible.
 Flood Re will only operate for 25 years, allowing time for the Government, local authorities, insurers and communities to become better prepared for flooding.
 This could mean, for example, making use of effective land planning, sustainable drainage, sustainable development and effective flood risk management.